 Dunn Street was identified in the Local Area Traffic Management (LATM 20) plan as a cyclist priority route.
 It also carries east-west pedestrian traffic through the railway underpass.

+One solution is to remove car parking from the north side to make more space available for moving traffic, and to mark bicycle lanes on each side of the street.
 Another solution is to retain some parking but to use bicycle lanes to narrow the vehicle lane, following this example from Germany.
 Note that vehicles are permitted to cross the dotted lines, as long as they do not obstruct people cycling:

 You can help by appearing on the Streets Alive Yarra website as a champion for your local street, neighbourhood, or school.